IqbalFauzanA/TA_ESP32_Sensor_Node/README.md

 2 has two sensor slots: pH/NH3-N and temperature.
 Sensor Node 2 uses cables to communicate with Sink Node.

-The Sensor Nodes have a feature that lets users calibrate without having to shut down the entire system, change wiring, and change source code.
+The Sensor Nodes have a feature that lets users calibrate sensors while the system is still running.

 ## Hardware